brianhill/cosmology/daily_schedule-term_5.md

 ### Week 9 &mdash; Plunging Through the Event Horizon &mdash; Rain Coordinates

 * Preparation for Monday, Mar.
 19 &mdash; Continue TWB Chapter 6 through Section 6.6 (through p.
+6-19)
-6-19) &mdash; The detailed deconstruction of Eqs.
-3 to 7 of Chapter 6 (these equations are the derivation of energy conservation for an orbiting object), keeps getting deferred due to lack of time (we must finally get to it in this class)
+* Monday, Mar.
+19 &mdash; The detailed deconstruction of Eqs.
+3 to 8 of Chapter 6 &mdash; These equations are the derivation of the [Conservation of Map Energy](./resources/ConservationOfMapEnergy.pdf) for an orbiting or a plunging object

 ### Week 10 (Mar.
 26-Apr.
 1)